faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

 Basic Diagnosability Analysis
 -----------------------------

-A set of methods for analyzing diagnosability of a model or a set of residual generators are available.
+A set of methods for analyzing diagnosability of a model or a set of residual generators is available.
 Here, diagnosability means to analyze which faults that are structurally detectable and structurally isolable.
-Basic definitions on detectability and isolability used in the toolbox can be found in the references
+Basic definitions of detectability and isolability used in the toolbox can be found in the references

     E. Frisk, A. Bregon, J. Åslund, M. Krysander, B. Pulido, and G. Biswas. "*Diagnosability analysis considering causal interpretations for differential constraints*" (https://doi.org/10.1109/TSMCA.2012.2189877).
 Systems, Man and Cybernetics, Part A: Systems and Humans, IEEE Transactions on, 42(5):1216-1229, 2012.